freelawproject/juriscraper/readme.md

 When you're ready to develop a scraper, get in touch, and we'll find you one that makes sense and that nobody else is working on.
 Alternatively, we have [a list][6] of courts that you can browse yourself.
-It's sometimes out of date though.
+There is also a template in the opinions directory that you may use to begin scraper development.

 When you're done with your scraper, fork this repository, push your changes into your fork, and then send a pull request for your changes.
 Be sure to